 A former two-sport athlete at Ohio Wesleyan, Long earned seven varsity letters for the Bishops in football and baseball before completing his degree in economics in 1982.
 He started his post-graduate career in athletics working on head coach Tom Reed’s staff as a graduate assistant football coach at the cradle of coaches, Miami University of Ohio.
 Long earned his master’s in education at Miami in 1983, moving on to football staff positions at Rice, Duke and N.C.
 State prior to joining Michigan.

 An Ohio native from Kettering, Long is married to the former Fanny Gellrich of Ann Arbor, Mich.
 The Longs have two daughters, Stephanie and Christina.
 In spring 2016, Stephanie graduated Summa Cum Laude with two degrees from the Fulbright College of Arts and Sciences.
 She is currently enrolled in graduate school at the University of Arkansas.
-Christina is a senior honors student at Fayetteville High School.
-She is also a contributing photographer for Razorback Athletics.
+Christina is a freshman journalism student at the University of Missouri.